bnied/kernel-rc-aufs/README.md

+# *WARNING* THIS IS VERY MUCH A WORK IN PROGRESS!
+USE AT YOUR OWN RISK!

+---

 # `kernel-rc-aufs`: `kernel-rc` with AUFS Support

 This repository contains the specfile and config files to build RC kernels that include AUFS for use with Docker.